unlock-protocol/unlock/README.md

 $ cd docker && docker-compose up --build
 ```

-This cluster includes all the required "infrastructure" to run our apps locally (mostly ganache, which is an ethereum dev node.)
+This cluster includes all the required "infrastructure" to run our apps locally.
-When starting this script does several things: deploys the unlock smart contract, transfers eth to your address, ... etc
+When starting this script does several things: deploys the unlock smart contract, transfers eth to your address, ... etc. It is actually defined in both `docker-compose.yml` and `docker-compose.override.yml`.

 5. Run the app